tblivet/docs/testing/integration-tests/how-to-create-your-own-behat-tests.md

     # We define the standard PrestaShop localisation tree: zone > country > state > address
     And there is a zone named "North America"
-    And there is a country named "country1" and iso code "US" in zone "North America" And there is a state named "state1" with iso code "TEST-1" in country"country1" and zone "North America" And there is an address named "address1" with postcode "1" in state "state1"
+    And there is a country named "country1" and iso code "US" in zone "North America" And there is a state named "state1" with iso code "TEST-1" in country "country1" and zone "North America" And there is an address named "address1" with postcode "1" in state "state1"
     # We need a carrier with shipping fees
     Given there is a carrier named "carrier1"